CloudCannon/flatlake/docs/content/docs/_index.md

 npx -y flatlake
 ```

-After completion, you should now find a new directory exists.
+After completion, you should now find a new directory.
 By default, this directory is named `api`.

-Flatlake endeavors to support most use cases out of the box, so this directory contains many qays to query your data.
-Depending on the contents of each file, the full output directory for our simple file example above might look like:
+Flatlake endeavors to support most use cases out of the box, so this directory contains many ways to query your data.
+Depending on the contents of each file, the full output directory for our simple example above might look like:

 {{< tree >}}
 api/